sbehe/ebpf_block_profiler/README.md

 ## Summary

-This version adds latency histograms to the I/O profiler:
+This version adds major visualization and data export improvements:
-- Implemented a BPF_MAP_TYPE_ARRAY to maintain latency buckets (log2 scale).
+- Implemented live refreshing of the latency histogram every 5 second.
-- Incremented histogram buckets directly from the eBPF `trace_io_complete` program.
+- Suppressed per-I/O live printing to keep terminal output clean.
-- Added userspace logic to pull and print the histogram cleanly upon program exit (Ctrl+C).
+- Added support for exporting the final histogram to a CSV file (`histogram.csv`).
-- Provided a clear view of latency distributions across all I/Os.
+- Format is compatible with Excel, Python, Gnuplot, and other analysis tools.
-- Verified working under live fio workloads, with accurate, meaningful latency histograms.
+- Improved user experience by providing a live performance dashboard.

-With this savepoint, the base real-time I/O profiler is complete and production-grade.
+With Savepoint5, the profiler is now a full live-monitoring and data analysis tool.